 - improves blood cholesterol levels

 So although shirataki noodles contain virtually no nutritional value, they can contribute to overall health and help you get slimmer.
 Because they have almost no calories or carbohydrates, shirataki noodles help regulate blood sugar levels.
-Many diseases are the result of high blood sugar and inflammation.
+And many diseases are the result of high blood sugar and inflammation.

 Shirataki is generally considered safe for ketogenic diets, Paleo diets (if it’s soy-free) and virtually any other low carb diet program.

 Let’s take a look at how a leading brand of Angel Hair shirataki noodles compares to a leading brand of regular pasta (shirataki, regular).